Contractor License Requirements in Idaho

 How to Verify a Contractor's License in Idaho

-- Visit the Idaho Division of Building Safety - Contractor Registration license lookup tool.
+Visit the Idaho Division of Building Safety - Contractor Registration website to verify any contractor's license before hiring.

 Reciprocity Agreements